lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 #### Tip: Use a Buffer to match uneven flow branches

 Branches are created when splitting a stream.
 For example, the `Broadcast` stage emits each incoming element to multiple recipients, creating a branch for each of its outputs.
-A common Reactive Streams pattern is to then apply different operations to each branch and combine the results to yield a new, enhanced output.
+A common Reactive Streams pattern is to process these branches differently and combine the results to yield a new, enhanced output.
 I call this a Diamond Flow or a Broadcast/Zip Flow.

 __TODO: Diagram__